hackclub/hackclub/workshops/sound_galaxy/README.md

 }
 ```

-This makes the particles shimmer (like stars in a galaxy), updates the diameter and speed based on sound intensity, and resets each particle to the top of the screen once they reach the bottom of the screen.
+This makes the particles shimmer (like stars in a galaxy), updates the diameter and speed based on sound intensity, and resets each particle to the top of the screen once they reach the bottom of the screen to make it look like a continuous stream of particles.

 This is where you shine!
-There are endless ways to update a particle based on intensity of sound.
 Play around with these numbers, think of other ways to update the particles—don’t walk out of this meeting with this block of code unchanged!

 Now that we’ve given instructions for updating a particle, we can finally put the Fast Fourier Transform to use and continuously draw updated particles!
 In the `draw()` function, remove `drawParticles()` and replace it with these two lines: